 '''

 Useful custom aliases we can use later.

+#

+Useful custom aliases we can use later.

+#

 Note the (required!) section header line and that this section

 must be at the top of the actions file!

-{{alias}}
+#

+{(alias})

 These aliases just save typing later:

 (Note that some already use other aliases!)

+#

 +crunch-all-cookies = +crunch-incoming-cookies +crunch-outgoing-cookies

 -crunch-all-cookies = -crunch-incoming-cookies -crunch-outgoing-cookies

 +block-as-image = +block +handle-as-image

-allow-all-cookies = -crunch-all-cookies -session-cookies-only -filter{content-cookies}
+allow-all-cookies = -crunch-all-cookies -session-cookies-only -filter(content-cookies)

-allow-all-cookies

 These aliases define combinations of actions

 that are useful for certain types of sites:

-= -block -filter -crunch-all-cookies -fast-redirects -hide-referrer -kill-popups -prevent-compression

-fragile

-= -crunch-all-cookies -filter{all-popups} -kill-popups

-shop

-Short names for other aliases, for really lazy people ;-)

 #

+fragile = -block -filter -crunch-all-cookies -fast-redirects -hide-referrer -kill-popups -prevent-compression

+shop = -crunch-all-cookies -filter(all-popups) -kill-popups

 '''

 '''

+Short names for other aliases, for really lazy people ;-)

+#

 c0 = +crunch-all-cookies

 c1 = -crunch-all-cookies

-'''

 ...and put them to use.
-These sections would appear in the lower part of an actions file and define exceptions to the default actions (as specified further up for the "/" pattern):
+These sections would appear in the lower part of an actions file and define exceptions to the default actions (as

-'''
+specified further up for the "/" pattern):

 These sites are either very complex or very keen on

 user data and require minimal interference to work:

+'''

+'''

 {fragile}

 .office.microsoft.com

 .windowsupdate.microsoft.com

 Gmail is really mail.google.com, not gmail.com

 mail.google.com

 Shopping sites:

 Allow cookies (for setting and retrieving your customer data)

 {shop}

-.guietpc.com
+.quietpc.com

-.worldpay.com # for quietpc.com
+for quietpc.com

+.worldpay.com

 mybank.example.com

 These shops require pop-ups:

 {-kill-popups -filter{all-popups} -filter{unsolicited-popups}}

 .dabs.com

 .overclockers.co.uk

 '''